Frequently Asked Questions

 Q: How long are the trips?

-A: Seal cruises are about an hour, sunset cruises about 1.5 hours, and private cruises usually run 2 hours.
+A: Seal cruises are about an hour, sunset crossings about 1.5 hours, and charters run 2 hours.

 Q: What if the weather looks bad?